mhemeryck/mhemeryck.github.io/content/posts/2024-02-09-migrating_to_hugo.md

 Over the past years, I think I have spent quite some of my spare time examining things, coding, etc..
 The main reason I would want to write again is that I believe it should help me scope things a bit more.

-I have had this idea already a couple of times before, but whole blogging setup had become a bit of a nuisance to me.
+I have had this idea already a couple of times before, but the whole blogging setup had become a bit of a nuisance to me.

 Up to this post, I had been using [jekyll], a ruby-based blogging framework, which has been the standard framework used by [github pages].
 Since github pages directly deploys the generated content after a merge to the main branch, I figured a way to preview the rendered result is quite important to me.
-This was perfectly possible before , using a dockerized / docker compose based setup, see e.g. this link with the old [docker compose setup].
+This was perfectly possible before, using a dockerized / docker compose based setup, see e.g. this link with the old [docker compose setup].
 However, for some reason -- probably related to a newer version of jekyll (v4), I could no longer reliably preview the generated site content.

 I did attempt a couple of ways to get a proper jekyll setup again: